 The discussion around size typically revolves around getting a big rock…and this usually focuses on a stone’s carat first…we discuss the problem with carat so check that out first.

-Here’s the thing regarding size….the PERCEPTION of size is what actually makes a stone look big or small…not necessarily that actual size.
+Here’s the thing regarding size….the PERCEPTION of size is what actually makes a stone look big or small…not necessarily the actual size.
 Perception is greatly impacted by design.

 Our brain does not perceive size the way we think